 Nevertheless, SCMs have many advantages for archival use, including physical robustness and low power usage.
 In this work, we argue that a suitable architecture can exploit these advantages to make SCM competitive with magnetic media for archival use.
 Inspired by the FAWN and Pergamum systems, we outline the design of DAWN, a Durable Array of Wimpy Nodes.
-DAWN will make use of low-power system-on-chip technology paired with SCM to provide a simple, reliable, self-managing archival storage system.
+DAWN will make use of low-power system-on-chip technology paired with SCM to provide a simple, reliable, self-managing archival storage system with a low total cost of operation.